My goals

 One day, YouTube recommended a video that changed the way I thought about learning a language.
 It’s a lecture from Stephen Krashen on Language Acquisition and Comprehensible Input .

 We all acquire a new language in one way and only one way, when we get comprehensible input in a low anxiety environment.
-Anything that makes input comprehensible: pictures, knowledge of the world, realia, helps language acquisition.
+Anything that makes input comprehensible: pictures, knowledge of the world, realia, helps language learning.

 Stephen Krashen on Language Acquisition and Comprehensible Input